|Nutritional Guidelines (per serving)|

 Line the chilled baking sheets with parchment paper and place the wreaths on them, leaving at least an inch of space around each cookie.

 Beat the reserved egg whites with a tablespoon of water.
 Brush each wreath evenly with the egg wash.

 Sprinkle generously with sparkling or pearl sugar.

 Place the baking sheets in the oven and bake the cookies for 10 minutes, or until they turn golden.
 Watch closely to make sure they don't burn, as oven temperatures can vary.

-Cool cookies completely and store in an airtight container.
+Cool cookies completely and serve or store in an airtight container.